Riese & Müller electric bike Best Sellers Guide

 But it’s worth noting that the display you choose makes no difference to the performance of your bike.

 We always recommend going for one of the displays with the cockpit function.
 This has an adjustable stem to help you get the very best riding position, and nothing to do with the display.
-90% of the bikes we’ve sold in the last six months have been configured with the Nyon cockpit.
-It’s a large touchscreen display with built-in Sat Nav.
-But if you’d rather have a smaller screen on your bike then go for the Kiox cockpit option.
+90% of the bikes we’ve sold in the last six months have been configured with the cockpit, integrating a Bosch display.

 Or why not book a visit to our showroom to test ride a Riese & Müller e-bike through the beautiful Cotswolds countryside?